bmillier/FFT-Convolution-Filter-Uniformly-partitioned/README.md

 Teensy Audio library object for Teensy 4.0  (tested on Arduino 1.8.9/Teensyduino 1.47):
-FFT-Convolution filter with uniform partitions (exhibits a fixed latency regardless of number of taps being processed) Possible Uses:1) FIR filters with a high number of taps (18000 max)
+FFT-Convolution filter with uniform partitions (exhibits a fixed latency regardless of number of taps being processed)

+Possible Uses:
+1) FIR filters with a high number of taps (18000 max)
 2) Guitar cabinet simulation using impulse response (WAV) files (only first 18000 samples are used if file is larger)

  This filter operates in stereo (or mono if desired)

      The uniformly-partitioned FFT convolution filter library object was derived from the original paper of Warren Pratt's by Frank, DD4WH.
 I have adapted his code to create the Teensy Audio library object "AudioFilterConvolutionUP" At present, this library only works with a Teensy 4 module, due to the large arrays needed which require the Teensy 4's 1 Mb of SRAM memory space.
 If you want to use a Teensy 3.6, refer to Frank's github site for his original in-line code versions of this function.
 Frank has provided both T4 and a T3.6 version which works with smaller number of taps.

      Due to the T4 MCU's partitioning of the SRAM memory into two 512 Kb blocks- DTCM and OCRAM, my code must place one of the large arrays into OCRAM (using the DMAMEM directive) and the other into DTCM (no compiler directive needed for this).
  I have not been able to use the DMAMEM directive in the class library code- it throws an error.
 Therefore I place one large array, FFT_out,  in DMAMEM as part of the main program code, and pass convolutionUP.begin a pointer to that array.
  The other large array, fmask, is declared in the filter_convolutionUP.h file itself,as are all of the other, smaller arrays needed by the routine.

  Frank DD4WH's version is a completely in-line program, and he is able to split up all of the arrays evenly between the DTCM and OCRAM segments.
 Therefore his program can handle somewhat larger impulse response files than mine.